sebastienrousseau/sebastienrousseau.github.io/_posts/2023-10-16-protecting-data-in-the-quantum-age-the-hash-library-hsh.md

 ### HSH: The Ultimate Quantum-Resistant Hash Library

 * **Elevated Performance**: Leveraging the Rust-based [Hash Library (HSH) ⧉][00] provides security, efficiency, and performance.
-Cross-Platform Consistency: The [Hash Library (HSH) ⧉][00] protects data across platforms and applications.
+Cross-Platform Consistency: The Hash Library (HSH) protects data across platforms and applications.

-* **Ease of Implementation**: The [Hash Library (HSH) ⧉][00] provides developers with a tool that is easy to implement, reducing the barrier to adopting quantum-resistant algorithms.
+* **Ease of Implementation**: The Hash Library (HSH) provides developers with a tool that is easy to implement, reducing the barrier to adopting quantum-resistant algorithms.

 ## Conclusion